santiagoejm/JS-Clock/README.md

 # JS Clock

 Welcome to this Project!!
-This project, is a simple digital clock, that allows you to current date and time in a 24hrs format.
+This project, is a simple digital clock, that allows you to see the current date and time in a 24hrs format.
 It's functionality is developed with plain **Vanilla JavaScript**, using _arrow functions_ to control its functionality.

 The _Styling_ was developed with **CSS**, and it's inspired in a futuristic wall clock. hopefully you will notice the different textures printed in the design.